ROBOTIS-JAPAN-GIT/dynamixel_mikata_arm/README.md

-# DYNAMIXEL Mikata Arm
+# DYNAMIXEL MikataArm
+**PLEASE ALSO CHECK THE NEWEST REPOSITORY AT https://github.com/ROBOTIS-JAPAN-GIT/open_manipulator**

-The ROS-enabled Open Source Robotics Arm for education, research, competision (e.g. RoboCup@Home).
+The ROS-enabled Open Source Robotics Arm for education, research, competition (e.g. RoboCup@Home).

 This repository provides an install guide and sample programs.